Page Reviewed / Updated - March 18, 2020

 An element of this program that makes it unique, even among Medicaid waivers in different states, is that Medicaid does not establish the rate that care service providers are paid.
 Typically, state Medicaid rates are 60% - 75% of the state average ($10.75 - $14.75 / hour).
 In this program, participants have both the freedom and the responsibility to negotiate the hourly rate they pay their care providers.
 In areas of the state where the going rates for caregiving services are higher, this aspect of the program allows the participants to find and retain high quality employees.

 The Oregon Department of Human Services administers the Independent Choices Program and has set forth the following requirements.
-Participants must be residents of Oregon and willing and able to self-direct and receive care services in their homes.
+Participants must be residents of Oregon, 18 years of age and older, who are willing and able to self-direct and receive care services in their homes.
 They must be willing to open a separate bank account, where monthly payments will be directly deposited, allowing the applicant to pay for services and other benefits.
 Applicants must also be eligible for Oregon Medicaid's HCBS services, which consider the applicant's level of impairment and their financial situation.

 Functionally, individuals must need the type of care available in a nursing home.
 This does not mean they are designated as disabled or must live in a nursing home, only that they require the level of care typically provided in nursing homes.
 The applicant must also be able to show a stable living environment, indicated by an ability to manage money for three months prior to application.

 Financially, there are income and resource limits that differ depending on the age of the candidate.
 As of 2020, for persons 65 and older, Oregon Medicaid and the Independent Choices Program have set the monthly income limit for a single applicant at $2,349 (300% of the Federal Benefit Rate).
 The federal government will adjust this limit annually according to the current FBR.